SaparovPetr/myriad/torment - пытка.md

 - device for torments
 - Torment room
-- Tornment on the prison
+- Torment on the prison